LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/41-MRK.md

 <sup>8</sup> They went out,<sup>a</sup> and fled from the tomb, for trembling and astonishment had come on them.
 They said nothing to anyone; for they were afraid.<sup>b</sup>

-<sup>9</sup> Now when he had risen early on the first day of the week, he appeared first to Mary Magdalene, from whom he had cast out seven demons.
+<sup>9</sup> <sup>c</sup>Now when he had risen early on the first day of the week, he appeared first to Mary Magdalene, from whom he had cast out seven demons.
 <sup>10</sup> She went and told those who had been with him, as they mourned and wept.
 <sup>11</sup> When they heard that he was alive and had been seen by her, they disbelieved.